Janelle Shane explains AI with weirdness and humor, in book form

 VentureBeat: When I first came across [the book], it seemed like it was going to be very educational.
 And also very accessible.
 And I thought that sounded fantastic.
 I know this all started with AI Weirdness.
 Why did you start that blog?
 How did that come about?

 Janelle Shane: I saw someone else named Tom Brewe who had used one of these text-generating neural nets to do cookbook recipes.
 It was one of these situations where I’m laughing so hard the tears are streaming down my face.
 I have now read all of the recipes he’s generated — there now needs to be more recipes!
 And [I thought] I need to learn how to generate them.
 So that’s kind of — it was more like, I thought this was hilarious.
 I generated this thing that I’m like, “Okay, now I have to show people.”
 I figured it would be a few of my friends who would read it.
 I had the blog from my Ph.D. days that mostly had electron microscope pictures on it.
-So I just threw some of these experiments on there.
-[Thinking], you know, “Here’s a blog, I’ll just put this stuff on there.”
+So I just threw some of these experiments on there, [thinking], you know, “Here’s a blog, I’ll just put this stuff on there.”
 And then, yeah, to my surprise, other people started reading it, like, people I didn’t even know personally.

 VentureBeat: At what point did the book emerge as a thing, coming out of the blog?

-Shane: In part it was because I got talking to an agent and to a publisher who were interested in there being this book.
+Shane: In part it was because I got [to] talking to an agent and to a publisher who were interested in there being this book.
 But, you know, the other motivation too was, again, repeatedly getting the comments of people [who were] confused because the AI on my blog was making all sorts of mistakes and “Isn’t AI supposed to be smart?”
 So this book is kind of a way to explain how these things can be true at once and what “smart” means in the context of AI.
 And what it definitely doesn’t mean.

 VentureBeat: So they didn’t get the joke?
 (Which is also kind of funny.)